BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 I'm happy with my decision to try the larger sized model of iPhone.
 I have to be more careful when holding it to minimize the risk of dropping it due to the larger size and weight, but it's important to protect your phone either way, right?
+While I never really thought my iPhone 7 was very slow, the six-core A12 Bionic is certainly much faster.
 I look forward to continue to take even better photos with the much improved camera(s).